folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I brought the party favors" > Party favors

-* After telling us that he was a “party victim”, Lecrae then says that he “brought the party favors”.
+* After telling us that he was a “party victim,” Lecrae then says that he “brought the party favors.”

 * "Party favors" are gifts that a party host gives to the party attendees to thank them for coming.
-This transition seems to suggest that Lecrae went from someone who was forced to be an unwilling participant of "the party" to someone who not only attended and willingly participated but seemingly organized and hosted" the party".
+This transition seems to suggest that Lecrae went from someone who was forced to be an unwilling participant of "the party" to someone who not only attended and willingly participated but seemingly organized and hosted "the party."

 * At the most basic level, Lecrae seems to be saying that as someone who became successful in the entertainment industry, he was at the center of groups of people who were also undisciplined in their pursuit of temporary pleasure.

-* At the same time, if we take into account Lecrae’s history of being sexually abused, one could also interpret the line to be a reflection of how Lecrae’s trauma from sexual abuse led him to later to engage in sexual behavior that—while maybe not criminal—was not healthy or loving for himself or for those with whome he was sexually involved.
+* At the same time, if we take into account Lecrae’s history of being sexually abused, one could also interpret the line as a reflection of how Lecrae’s trauma from sexual abuse led him later to engage in sexual behavior that—while maybe not criminal—was not healthy or loving for himself or for those with whom he was sexually involved.

-* Fittingly, on the same verse of “Good, Bad, Ugly” where Lecrae revealed that he had been sexually abused, Lecrae talked about the connection between his early sexual trauma of and the sexual misbehavior that he engaged in later in life.
-This sexual misbehavior continued until Lecrae forgave his abuser, received forgiveness and got on his mission.
+* Fittingly, on the same verse of “Good, Bad, Ugly” where Lecrae revealed that he had been sexually abused, he talked about the connection between his early sexual trauma and the sexual misbehavior that he engaged in later in life.
+This sexual misbehavior continued until Lecrae forgave his abuser, received forgiveness, and got on his mission.

   * *And **I wonder how to address it**
   Can't tell my family too messy